Kings of Rhythm: 1954–1962: St. Louis

 In late 1954, Turner took the reformed version of Kings of Rhythm north to East St. Louis, which included Kizart, Sims, O'Neal, Jesse Knight Jr. and Turner's then wife Annie Mae Wilson on piano and vocals.
 Around this time, Turner moved over to playing guitar to accommodate Wilson, taking lessons from Willie Kizart to improve.

 Turner maintained strict discipline over the band, insisting they lived in a large house with him so he could conduct early morning rehearsals at a moment's notice.
-He would fire anyone he suspected of drinking or taking drugs, and would fine band-members if they played a wrong note.
+He would fire anyone he suspected of drinking or taking drugs, and would fine band members if they played a wrong note.
 He controlled everything from the arrangements down to the suits the band wore onstage.
 Starting off playing at a club called Kingsbury's in Madison, Illinois, within a year Turner had built up a full gig schedule, establishing his group as one of the most highly rated on the St. Louis club circuit, vying for popularity with their only real competition, Sir John's Trio featuring Chuck Berry.
 The bands would play all-nighters in St. Louis, then cross the river to the clubs of East St. Louis, and continue playing until dawn.
 In St. Louis for the first time Turner and the band were exposed to a developing white teenage audience who were excited by rhythm and blues.
 Clubs they played in St. Louis included Club Imperial, which was popular with white teenagers, The Dynaflow, The Moonlight Lounge, Club Riviera and the West End Walters.
 In East St. Louis, the group would play at Kingsbury's, Manhattan Club and The Sportsman.

-In between live dates, Turner took the band to Cincinnati to record for Federal in 1956.
+Between live dates, Turner took the band to Cincinnati to record for Federal in 1956.
 The session produced the regional hit "I'm Tore Up," featuring lead vocalist Billy Gayles.
 In 1958, the band recorded for Cobra/Artistic in Chicago, serving as the house band for Buddy Guy, Otis Rush, and Betty Everett.
-Turner befriended St. Louis R&B fan Bill Stevens, who in 1959 set up the short-lived record label, Stevens Records, which was financed by his father Fred Stevens.
+Turner befriended St. Louis R&B fan Bill Stevens, who in 1959 set up the short-lived record label Stevens Records, which was financed by his father, Fred Stevens.
 Turner and the Kings of Rhythm recorded for Stevens, of which seven singles were released and later included on the Red Lightnin' compilation Hey Hey (1984).